department-of-veterans-affairs/vets-website/_education/4-work-study-job-apprenticeship.md

 ### Are you eligible for compensation?

 Yes, if:
--	You are eligible for GI Bill benefits
+-	You are eligible for GI Bill® benefits
 -	You are interested in working in an industry or job where OTJ is available, such as:
 -	Union plumber
 -	Hotel management